openMF/mifos-reporting-plugin/README.md

 _`"There is no ReportingProcessService registered in the ReportingProcessServiceProvider for this report type: Pentaho"`_, then this Fineract Pentaho Plugin has not been correctly registered & loaded by Apache Fineract.

-Please note that the library will work using the latest Apache Fineract development branch (14th February 2024), also make sure you got installed the type fonts required by the reports.
+Please note that the library will work using the latest Apache Fineract® development branch (30th December 2024), also make sure you got installed the type fonts required by the reports.
 This Pentaho plugin will work only on Tomcat 10+.

 See also [`PentahoReportsTest`](src/test/java/org/mifos/fineract/pentaho/PentahoReportsTest.java) and the [`test`](test) script.